Skatteetaten/terraform-nomad-nifiregistry/example/standalone_git/README.md

 To get the `git_access_user` and `git_access_password` from Vault you can login to the [Vault-UI](http://localhost:8200/) with token `master` and reveal the `git_access_user` and `git_access_password` in /secret/github.
-Alternatively, you can ssh into the vagrant box with vagrant ssh, and use the vault binary to get the `git_access_user` and `git_access_password`.
+Alternatively, you can ssh into the vagrant box with `vagrant ssh`, and use the vault binary to get the `git_access_user` and `git_access_password`.
 See the following commands:
 ```
 # get git_access_user
 vault kv get -field='git_access_user' secret/github